Forex Day Trading Systems, Strategies and Tips

-A physical stop-loss order placed at price level in accordance with the risk tolerance, which you should know from your trading plan.
-Approximately 1-2% is a good level.
+A physical stop-loss order is placed at price level in accordance with the risk tolerance, which you should know from your trading plan.
+Approximately 1-2% is a good level for this.
 Basically, this is the most you can afford to lose in one trade.
-The other kind is a mental stop-loss – and this one is enforced by the trader when they get the feeling that something is going wrong.
+The other kind is a mental stop-loss – and this one is enforced by the trader, when they get the feeling that something is going wrong.

 Have you ever entered a trade and watched the market make an unexpected turn, and then suddenly realised that the trade is no good and it's time cash out?
 That's a mental stop.
 The trick is not confusing it with just panic.
 That's why both physical and mental stops need to be thought through before entering a trade, and not after.

 Retail day traders, specifically those who manage their own rather than somebody else's money, have another rule that their stop-losses must comply to.
 They set a maximum loss per day that they can afford to withstand financially and mentally.
 If that point is ever reached, they proceed to remove themselves from the market for the day altogether.
 They know that no good comes from emotional trading.
 Inexperienced traders, in contrast, don't know when to get out.

 They often feel compelled to make up losses before the day is over, which leads to 'revenge trading', which never ends well for them.
 Exceptions to all these rules are possible, but must be managed with specific care, and the results must be accepted with full responsibility.
 Good results must not serve to reinforce regular exceptions.
 Bad results should be considered as a good reminder as to why these rules exist.